 The placenta also works almost like padding to cushion your baby while within your womb and provides your little one with the perfect, unique environment to thrive and grow.

 There are various factors that affect the health of your placenta, according to the medical experts at Mayo Clinic.
 While there’s nothing much you can do to change some of these, other factors are modifiable.

 - Maternal age: Pregnant women over the age of 40 are at a higher risk of placental problems.

-- Premature rupture of the membranes: If your baby’s amniotic sac (a fluid-filled membrane surrounding him or her) leaks or ruptures prematurely during pregnancy, your placenta can be affected.
+- Premature rupture of the membranes: If your baby’s amniotic sac (a fluid-filled membrane surrounding him or her) leaks or ruptures prematurely during pregnancy

 - Substance abuse: Women who smoke or use drugs such as cocaine during pregnancy are at a higher risk of experiencing placental problems.

-- Multiple pregnancy: Carrying twins or triplets (or more) may increase the likelihood of the mother experiencing issues with her placenta.
+- Multiple pregnancies: Carrying twins or triplets (or more) may increase the likelihood of the mother experiencing issues.

 - Abdominal trauma: Some placental problems may arise if a pregnant mum suffers a blow to her stomach or other similar trauma.

 - Blood-clotting disorders: If you have a medical condition that affects your blood’s clotting ability, you may be at a higher risk of suffering from placental health problems.

 Smoking and taking illicit drugs during pregnancy can sharply increase the risk of placental health problems.

 Most of the time and in most pregnancies, the placenta functions just fine.
 But sometimes, placental problems can crop up, particularly in advanced pregnancy.